Research

 Figure 1, Wooster et al 2023 TREE

 Interactions between species are mediated by the behaviour of both agents.
-Interacting species are entangled in behavioural co-evolutionary arms races, driving ecology and evolution.
+Interacting species are entangled in behavioural co-evolutionary arms races.
 My research aims to uncover the behavioural mechanisms that structure predator-prey interactions, from individuals to populations.

 Selected publications: